Guzmán Casaseca

-Guzmán Casaseca Lozano (born 26 December 1984), sometimes known simply as Guzmán, is a Spanish professional footballer who plays for CD Badajoz as an attacking midfielder.
+Guzmán Casaseca Lozano (born 26 December 1984), sometimes known simply as Guzmán, is a Spanish former professional footballer who played as an attacking midfielder.

 Club career

 Born in Badajoz, Extremadura, Casaseca graduated from CD Badajoz's youth setup, and made his debut as a senior with the B team in 2002.
 He first appeared with the main squad on 15 December of that year, coming on as a late substitute in a 1–1 home draw against SD Eibar in the Segunda División.

 In January 2005, Casaseca moved to RCD Mallorca B of Segunda División B. After one season at Xerez CD in the second level, he was loaned to Córdoba CF on 7 July 2006, contributing seven goals to the latter's promotion from division three and signing a permanent contract shortly after.

 Casaseca scored his first professional goal on 13 June 2009, his team's only in a 1–3 away loss to Real Zaragoza.
 On 1 July, he joined CD Castellón also in the second tier on a two-year deal.

 Casaseca signed with third-division AD Ceuta in 2010.
 After scoring 15 goals in 2011–12, he transferred to fellow league club Deportivo Alavés.
 He appeared regularly for the latter side, and on 5 July 2014 agreed to a two-year deal at UD Las Palmas.

 On 16 July 2015, after achieving promotion to La Liga, Casaseca terminated his contract with the Canarians and joined Real Valladolid a day later.